AlmondWhite/AlmondWhite/_posts/2019-09-7-blog-updates-for-the-coming-months.markdown

 So what can be expected?
 Well as mentioned I do have some good ideas for posts in mind.
 One of which being to commemorate Halloween by posting one new original short horror story a day during the month of October.
 It’s a simple enough concept and it seems like a great way to practice consistent posting.

 Another idea I have in the pipeline, especially for this month and those in general, is to explore more topics of interest other than just coding and bitching.
-Potentially even creating some investigative articles or reviews on things would serve as entertaining to not only myself but those who accidentally have the misfortune of ending up here.
+Potentially even creating some investigative articles or reviews on things, would serve as entertaining to not only myself but those who accidentally have the misfortune of ending up here.

 I have some ideas for playing around with different themes for the aesthetics of the site from month to month as well, as a way of keeping things “fresh”, and hopefully racking up some form of feedback by announcing new posts on my Twitter for the 2 people who actually follow me.